 We market our products under our registered trademark ON Semiconductor® and our ON logo.
 We own rights to a number of patents, trademarks, copyrights, trade secrets, and other intellectual property directly related to and important to our business.
 In connection with our recapitalization, Motorola assigned, licensed, or sublicensed, as the case may be, to us certain intellectual property to support and continue the operation of our business.
 Presently, we have more than 420 U.S. and foreign patents and more than 160 patent applications pending worldwide.
 Our patents have expiration dates ranging from 2002 to 2021.
-None of our patents that expire in the near future materially affect our business.
 Additionally, we own more than 215 U.S. and foreign trademarks and applications.
 Our policy is to protect our products and processes by asserting our intellectual property rights where appropriate and prudent and by obtaining patents, copyrights and other intellectual property rights used in connection with our business when practicable and appropriate.